 Samantha finished off the space with an upholstered glider, grey crib bedding, and a few more fun animal accessories.
 She was blessed to welcome baby Jack into the world on 12/28.

 Get the Look

-Whether you’re outfitting a nursery of your own, or just want to give your windows a clean, classic look, you can get this look with Signature Roman Shades in Calceta Dove with a cordless lift, blackout liner and plain fold option.
+Whether you're outfitting a nursery of your own, or just want to give your windows a clean, classic look, you can get this look with Designer Roman Shades in Calceta Dove with a cordless lift, blackout liner and plain fold option.